SmilePass-ltd/SmilePass-FaceSDK-iOS/README.md

 * To detect different gestures of a person i.e. smile, blink, wink.
 * The minimum iOS version required to use this SDK is iOS 10.0

+# Running Sample App
+To run the sample app, install the pods by running `pod install`

 # Get Started
 This guide is a quick start to add SmilePass Face SDK to an iOS app.